Multi-Asset Bubbles Equilibrium Price Dynamics: Equilibrium Price for Heterogeneous Agent-Based model with investment strategies

 \begin{te} Under Assumptions, \ref{as_cash}, \ref{as_quotes}, \ref{as_probab_two_assets}-b, \ref{asm_pi}, \ref{as_same_quotes_both_assets}, in the two assets generalization, when fundamentalists and speculators decide position on the second asset selecting a market factor, they form expectations for the next market-clearing price without considering the previous trading period price, i.e., $\alpha^F=1$, $\gamma_1=0$, and $J_F=J_S$ and both fundamentalists and speculators select the same factor, the price dynamics of asset $P_2$ is in equilibrium and it is given by $p_{t,2}=q_{t,2}.$ \end{te}

-In Figure \ref{fig:eq_price_puzzello_factors} we display the average mid-price for both asset where the parameter are setting to $\kappa_1=4$, $\kappa_2=2$, $\alpha_1=\alpha_2=0.85$, $J_N=50$, $J_S=J_F=25$, $\alpha^F=1$, $\gamma_1=0$, $\gamma_2=4$ and both the fundamentalists and speculators follow the same factor (i.e., when they are both directionalists or they are both market-neutrals, since we obtain exactly the same price dynamics).
-The dividend distribution are the same described in Section \ref{sec_market_setup}.
+In Figure \ref{fig:eq_price_puzzello_factors} we display the average mid-price for both assets where the parameters are setting to $\kappa_1=4$, $\kappa_2=2$, $\alpha_1=\alpha_2=0.85$, $J_N=50$, $J_S=J_F=25$, $\alpha^F=1$, $\gamma_1=0$, $\gamma_2=4$ and both the fundamentalists and speculators follow the same factor (i.e., when they are both directionalists or they are both market-neutrals, since we obtain exactly the same price dynamics).
+The dividend distributions are the same as described in Section \ref{sec_market_setup}.
 From Theorem \ref{te_identificatoin_equilibria} asset $P_2$ is in equilibrium which coincides with the fundamental value.
-We display the average mid-price dynamics since from Proposition \ref{eq_ask_bid_two_assets} $p^b_{t,1}<p_{t,2}^a$ and the price dynamics is characterized by noise traders orders which are executed inside the spread formed by fundamentalists and speculators.
+We display the average mid-price dynamics since from Proposition \ref{prop_bid_ask_spread} $p^b_{t,1}<p_{t,2}^a$ and the price dynamics is characterized by noise traders orders which are executed inside the spread formed by fundamentalists and speculators.

 Moreover, the misvaluation of generated by the price bubble, $P_1$, decreases when the percentage of noise traders, $J_N$, increases, see also the RD measures in Figure \ref{fig:eq_price_puzzello_factors_RD}.
 On the other hand, the misvaluation of asset $P_2$ is invariant from $J_N$.
 However, when traders' confusion on the fundamental value of asset $P_2$ increases, i.e., the parameter $\kappa_2$, the price is still in equilibrium but it exhibits the price bubble shape and a subsequent significant overvaluation.